-When a member of the administrative staff is notified of a potential bias or discrimination incident, he/she is obligated by law to notify supervisors and ultimately the Office of Safety and Security.
+When a member of the administrative staff is notified of a potential bias or discrimination incident, he/she is obligated by law to notify supervisors and ultimately the Department of Public Safety.
 However, the response will be handled sensitively and discreetly to protect your privacy.
 Once an incident is reported, if they wish, students can be connected with support from other staff and offices in the University, including Residential Life, Multicultural Affairs, Counseling and Psychological Services and Campus Ministry among others.
 It is important to keep in mind that we will respond in a way that protects your privacy and preferences.
-However, Security may be required for legal or safety reasons to interview you and conduct an investigation in conjunction with the Dean of Students.
-The Office of Safety and Security sends the completed incident report to the appropriate Dean of Students to be handled in the University’s judicial process and students found responsible for a violation of the code of conduct of university regulations will be adjudicated and sanctioned.
+However, Department of Public Safety may be required for legal or safety reasons to interview you and conduct an investigation in conjunction with the Dean of Students.
+The Department of Public Safety sends the completed incident report to the appropriate Dean of Students to be handled in the University’s conduct process and students found responsible for a violation of the code of conduct of university regulations will be disciplined.

 Do I have to make an official report?

-While all victims are encouraged to report incidents to the Office of Safety and Security, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
+While all victims are encouraged to report incidents to the Department of Public Safety, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
 Clinical staff in Counseling and Psychological Services and pastoral counselors in Campus Ministry can help privately and are not obligated to report incidents unless there is an imminent threat to safety.
 Staff in these areas will provide support and fully inform you about your options for reporting.

 If I do make a formal report with the University, do I have to go to the police?

 No, but if you decide to report it to the police, the University will accompany you to the New York City Police Department.
-Fordham University encourages any student who is the victim of a felony to notify the Office of Safety and Security immediately
+Fordham University encourages any student who is the victim of a felony to notify the Department of Public Safety immediately

 and to work with them to report the felony to the NYPD.
 In certain cases, the University is required by statute to notify local law enforcement